Skimmeroni/Appunti/AI4ST/Statistica4AI/Descriptive Statistics/Introduction/Introduction.typ

 	people as possible.
 ]

+The different values that are attained by each element are called *observations*.
+Observations are denoted with the lowercase counterpart of the symbol used for the variable.
+That is, if $X$ is a variable, then
+$x_(1), x_(2), dots, x_(n)$ are the $n$ observations in a sample, ordered with a certain criteria: $x_(1)$ is the value of $X$ observed for the first element of the sample, $x_(2)$ is the value of $X$ for the second element, ecc...

 Variables are classified into *numerical* variables and *categorical* variables.
 Numerical variables can either be *discrete* or *continuous*.
-Numerical variables are discrete if the set of its possible values is either finite or countably infinite.
-Numerical variables are continuous if the set of its possible values is uncountably infinite.
+Numerical variables are discrete if their support is either a finite set or a countably infinite set.
+Numerical variables are continuous if their support is a uncountably infinite set.

 Categorical variables can either be *ordinal* or *nominal*.
-Categorical variables are ordinal if the set of its possible values obeys an objective hierarchy or ordering of sort, otherwhise are called *nominal*.
+Categorical variables are ordinal if the set of its possible values obeys an objective hierarchy or ordering of sort, otherwhise are called nominal.
+Categorical variables can exist in a continuum, but are much more likely to take finite values.

 #exercise[
 	Provide an example for each of the four types of variables.